What’s not to love about fresh vegetables in the summertime? The taste is great, the color is vibrant, and they add that extra zest to your meal.

-Stocking up on these nutritious seasonal treats can be hard if you don’t eat them before they rot, but what if you freeze them?
-Although some vegetables will not survive thawing most do retain their nutrients and stay fresh after freezing.
+Stocking up on these nutritious seasonal treats can be hard if you don’t eat them before they rot — but can you freeze fresh vegetables?
+Although some vegetables will not survive thawing, most retain their nutrients and stay fresh after freezing.

 A very important part of keeping your vegetables fresh and healthy when freezing them is to follow the proper steps.
 Make sure to freeze them when they are at their peak ripeness so you can enjoy them for months to come.

-6 Steps to Freezing Vegetables
+Six Steps to Freezing Vegetables

-- Immediately after blanching, briefly dip the vegetables in a bowl of ice water until they are completely chilled.
+Immediately after blanching, briefly dip the vegetables in a bowl of ice water until they are completely chilled.

-- Drain the water and pat dry.
+3. Drain the water and pat dry.

-Many vegetables can be preserved as long as you go through this process step by step.
-However, there are some that will not look or taste appealing if you try freezing them.
+Most vegetables can be frozen and will remain crisp and tasty when cooked.
+However, there are some vegetables that will not look or taste appealing if you try freezing them.
 After thawing they will appear limp and develop an oxidized color, aroma, and flavor.

 Irish potatoes are also not an ideal vegetable to freeze when they are baked or boiled.
 After thawing they become soft, crumbly, and waterlogged.
 Other types of potatoes freeze much better.